A Simple Way to Get Big and Strong Is:

 Instead, they want to look AND feel strong, and that’s what powerbuilding routines are designed to deliver.

-These exercises usually involve lifting heavy weights.
+These exercises usually involve lifting heavy weights at lower rep ranges.

 But, like a bodybuilding program, powerbuilding also includes exercises designed to increase muscle mass.